Lambert-Nguyen/cosmo-management/docs/reports/PHOTO_MANAGEMENT_COMPLETION_2025-09-30.md

 ## Conclusion

-The Photo Management System project has been successfully completed, delivering a robust, secure, and user-friendly solution for managing photos across the AriStay platform.
+The Photo Management System project has been successfully completed, delivering a robust, secure, and user-friendly solution for managing photos across the Cosmo platform.
 The system successfully unifies previously separate photo systems while providing enhanced functionality and improved user experience.

 ### Key Achievements
 - ✅ **Unified System**: Successfully consolidated all photo management into single system